 If you want to improve the levels of energy, become proactive even when it comes to small things.
-Try to stand instead of sitting, use the stairs instead of the elevator and your legs instead of a car or a bus.
+Try to stand instead of sitting, do simple yoga, use the stairs instead of the elevator and your legs instead of a car or a bus.

 Poor quality of sleep